-- ☑ The person receiving services or participant is the boss. - ▼ The participant is the employer. - ☑ The participant decides who provides their services and supports. - ☑ The participant decides when and how services are provided. - ☑ The participant interviews, hires, trains, schedules, reviews, and dismisses direct service workers (DSW).
+- In the person receiving services or participant is the boss. - In The participant is the employer. - In the participant decides who provides their services and supports. - In the participant decides when and how services are provided. - Image: The participant interviews, hires, trains, schedules, reviews, and dismisses direct service workers (DSW).